-Early intervention for Children
+Early intervention for Children and Young People

 There is much research that notes the positive effects of being outdoors on health and wellbeing.
 Many of us have fond memories of playing outdoors as children.
 We have witnessed many times the positive impact on children who through forest schools become more confident and resilient.
 Through free play children grow and develop self-awareness, confidence and self-esteem because they can test and practise important skills at their own pace in exciting, stimulating and challenging environments.

 We work with children in small groups over sustained periods of time, this allows them to develop positive relationships and skills they need to succeed.
 Our programmes include

 Family work – We are recruiting for funded Wild Play programme which offers 6 weeks of family forest school sessions for vulnerable families supported by our family worker – please contact us for further information and referrals. firstname.lastname@example.org